Srinidhi Shetty

-Srinidhi Ramesh Shetty (born 21 October 1992) is an Indian actress and beauty pageant title holder, who primarily works in Kannada,Telugu and Tamil films.
+Srinidhi Ramesh Shetty (born 21 October 1992) is an Indian model, actress and beauty pageant title holder, who primarily works in Kannada and Telugu films.
 In 2016, she won the Miss Supranational pageant, thus becoming the second Indian to win the crown.
 Shetty made her acting debut with the Kannada action duology KGF (2018–2022), winning the SIIMA Award for Best Actress – Kannada for the sequel.
-She has since appeared in HIT: The Third Case (2025).
+She then ventured into Telugu films with the action thriller HIT: The Third Case (2025), which was a commercial success.

 Early life and education

 Srinidhi Ramesh Shetty was born on 21 October 1992, in a Mangalorean family of Tuluvas belonging to the Bunt.
 Her father Ramesh Shetty is from the town of Mulki, and her mother Kushala is from Thalipady Guthu, Kinnigoli.

 She was educated at Sri Narayana Guru English Medium School, followed by a pre-university course at St. Aloysius Pre-University College.
 She received a Bachelor of Electrical Engineering degree from Jain University, Bengaluru, and graduated with distinction.